 In January 1799 Robertson set up a more permanent establishment in the abandoned Convent des Capucines in Paris, where the ruined architecture lent a suitable Gothic frisson to proceedings.
 The show later toured other European cities, including Vienna, which is where my own phantasmagorist practices.

-As with so much else in The Pierced Heart, Lucy’s story is about the collision of science and superstition at a time when the contemporary world was already coming into being, and yet there was still so much that had not yet been explained.
+As with so much else in The London Vampire, Lucy’s story is about the collision of science and superstition at a time when the contemporary world was already coming into being, and yet there was still so much that had not yet been explained.
 As I discussed in my blog on 19th-century science, the Victorians thought themselves invincible – that it was only a matter of time before all the secrets of the universe would be laid open before them, and all its invisible forces illuminated.
 And because this belief was so strong, there was a willingness to believe, which in turn created the opportunity to deceive.
 Some genuinely believed they had made ground-breaking ‘scientific’ discoveries; others only claimed to do so for their own ends, be that money or fame: like Robertson, my character Professor de Caus is a manufacturer of the monstrous, and his stage illusions all the more terrifying for the fact that he proclaims them to be the products of the intellect, not the imagination:

 A strange and eerie music began now, one moment seeming close, the next high above my head, yearning like the very anguish of the soul.
 I seemed to feel the soft flutter of something against my cheek, and there was a rush of air so cold as to chill the very blood.
 As mist began to seep through the icy vault, a woman’s spectral voice began to intone in some ancient tongue, and I saw hovering above me in a sudden blaze of light the ghostly figure of a nun, clad from head to foot in robes of glowing white.
 She came floating slowly forwards, her hooded head bowed, until she was scarce a yard away, whereupon she lifted her face and I saw the blood streaming in torrents from her empty black-socketed eyes.
 I cried out, and heard others about me do the same, holding up their hands as if to fend the wraith away, and then the nun was gone as swiftly as she had come, her place taken by a hornèd laughing devil, its teeth glinting and a horde of demons feeding on the flesh of the living damned, who rolled their eyes and tore their hair, and pointed their cadaverous fingers at the hapless audience huddled in terror below.
 Vision succeeded vision, each more terrifying than the last, and then there was an image I had seen before – that painting so notorious and reviled, of the woman flung on her virgin bed in the throes of cauchemar.
 Only this was no painted canvas – she writhed and moaned before our horrified gaze, as the monsters of her dreams loomed in the darkness above her, and the kneeling demon pressed his scaly hands to her breast, grinning in a hideous mockery of delight.
 I saw women faint at this, and men reduced to sobbing wretches, begging for relief.